GAP-LAB-CUHK-SZ/stable-sim2real/README.md

 ## 📢 News
 - The first major revision of code is out.
 Try the latest code to run Stable-Sim2Real on LASA! 💪💪💪 (Aug.28, 2025 UTC)
-- The initial code is released, which is simple scripts.
+- The initial code is released, which is a simple script.
 (Aug.15, 2025 UTC)

 ## Requirements and Installation